Save the Family equips families to address poverty, overcome homelessness and achieve self-sufficiency.

 We Focus on Children

-Over 60% of our clients are children.
+Nearly 55% of our clients are children.
 We strive to create stability for homeless children through consistent housing, stable schooling, after-school programs, tutoring, and extracurricular activities.

 We Change Lives

 We provide a full array of support services to help our clients succeed.
 We offer financial literacy education, career development support, budgeting workshops, parenting classes, and self-esteem coaching.
-Our clients’ successes include the following: high school diplomas/GEDs, home ownership, full-time employment, college degrees, scholarships, good credit scores, and savings accounts.
+Our clients’ successes include the following: high school diplomas/GEDs, home ownership, full-time employment, college and post-graduate degrees, scholarships, good credit scores, and savings accounts.

 Increasing demand for our services led us to expand our programs into a broad array of offerings, including the following: